Tamyshka/MugsNDonuts/README.md

 # MugsNDonuts
-This repository contains a Jupyter Notebook html file with some code I wrote as my application for the Think.Make.Start Challenge at TUM.
+This repository contains a Jupyter Notebook html to classify mugs and donuts, the goal is to build a dessert nad eventually a food classifier ^^ .